Dummy pronoun

 A dummy pronoun, also known as an expletive pronoun, is a pronoun that does not refer to anything, and exists only to satisfy a syntactic requirement.
-For example, in the sentence "It rained" the English pronoun "it" is generally analyzed as a dummy pronoun, inserted to fill the subject position, but not referring to anything.
+For example, in the sentence "It rained" the English pronoun it is generally analyzed as a dummy pronoun, inserted to fill the subject position, but not referring to anything.

+Definition

-The term 'dummy pronoun' refers to the function of a word in a particular sentence, not a property of individual words.
-For example, 'it' in the example from the previous paragraph is a dummy pronoun, but 'it' in the sentence "I bought a sandwich and ate it" is a referential pronoun (referring to the sandwich).
+The term dummy pronoun refers to the function of a word in a particular sentence, not a property of individual words.
+For example, it in the idiomatic expression "we made it on time" (as in, "we arrived successfully") would be considered a dummy pronoun, as the word it does not refer to any specific object.
+However, it in the sentence "that's our table, we made it" would be considered a referential pronoun (referring to the table).

 Unlike a regular pronoun, dummy pronouns cannot be replaced by any noun phrase.